 Serving as Executive Director for the RI chapter of the Arts & Business Council (A&BC/RI) from 2000-2010, he expanded local programs, created innovative audience development tools, and attracted national funding and resources aimed at strengthening RI’s cultural community.

-From 1984 to 2000, Bramante was a founding member and Co-Artistic Director of Groundwerx Dance Theatre.
-He created over 25 choreographic works and directed all company productions and educational programs.
-During his time at Groundwerx, he was recipient of four choreographic fellowship awards from the Rhode Island State Council on the Arts and a fellowship from the American Dance Festival.
-His choreographic work and commissions were presented at numerous universities, theatres and festivals across the country, including Gowanus Arts Exchange, Brooklyn, New York, Juneau Dance Unlimited, Juneau, Alaska and The Kennedy Center in Washington D.C.
+Bramante was a founding member and Co-Artistic Director of Groundwerx Dance Theatre from 1984 to 2000, where he created over 25 choreographic works and directed all company productions.
+A recipient of a fellowship from the American Dance Festival, he was also awarded four choreographic fellowships from the Rhode Island State Council on the Arts.
+His choreographic works were presented at numerous universities, theatres, and festivals, including Gowanus Arts Exchange, Brooklyn NY, Juneau Dance Unlimited, Juneau AK, and The Kennedy Center in Washington D.C.
 Locally, Bramante’s movement theatre work included productions at Cumberland Company, Looking Glass Theatre, Trinity Rep, The Providence Performing Arts Center, and Perishable Theatre.

 Peter has held adjunct and associate professorships at Brown University/Trinity Repertory Consortium, Roger Williams University, Rhode Island College, and Connecticut College where he received an MFA in Dance, Science and Performance Studies while enrolled through a full fellowship.

 Mr. Bramante resides in Tiverton, RI with his husband and 6-year-old yellow Lab Lula.
 He Serves on the Tiverton Arts Council & Planning Board.